 A new role for collective bargaining is not just about pay and conditions, it should also be about improving leadership, lifting the performance of businesses, flexible working and addressing the skills challenge.
 This is not about turning the clock back, but creating a duty on companies to engage and negotiate with their workforce.

 The TUC, amongst others, makes a strong case for sectoral bargaining, particularly in low wage sectors, but we also want to see a focus on company level agreements.
 Collective bargaining is also the starting point for ensuring equal pay happens and the the gender pay gaps which are being reported upon are narrowed.

 Brexit leaves Britain with a choice between becoming a high-engagement, high-productivity economy, or joining a race to the bottom in standards and outputs.

 Addressing the democratic deficit in British capitalism is the missing piece of the productivity puzzle.

 That is why we are encouraging a renewed debate about collective bargaining and shared responsibilities; including new rights for workers to check decisions made by their employers, a national framework to ensure employee voice in Sector Deals and better access for unions to make their pitch to employees.

 This is not a time for business as usual.
 Rising inequality, stagnant wages and anger at injustice in our economic system are hallmarks of a system that is broken.

 The prize will go to politicians willing to work with business and unions to tackle short-termism and come up with solutions to create sustainable growth.

 Mike Clancy is general secretary of the trade union Prospect.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.